melhoos/reactVRCourse/README.md

 # ReactVR 👀

-Welcome to this ReactVR course 🙌.
+Welcome to our ReactVR course 🙌.
 This course will help you understand the most basics elements of ReactVR.
 Please follow the guide and answer the questions.
 A proposed solution for every task is found in **/solutions** folder, but we highly recommend you to try without peeking 😜✌🏼!

 ## Getting Started